Be Totally Objective - Part 1

 At the same time, I've seen people buy houses that are in terrible condition that need a lot of work.
 However, they were getting a great deal because they were buying the house well below market value.
 If you added up all the repairs and upgrading costs, and then added it to the purchase price, they could sell the house for much more than they paid for it after renovations.

-The point is that you have no right telling the client whether or not to buy the house.
-You're hired to only estimate the market value - and that's what your training and expertise are focused on.
+Only a well trained and qualified Real Estate Appraiser can estimate the market value - not a home inspector.
+You're hired to only evaluate the condition - and that's what your training and expertise are focused on.
 As a result, it's none of your business if your client decides to buy a house that you don't like or that you wouldn't buy for any reason.
-After you notify the client of the market value of the property, it's totally up to the client how much, if anything, they want to pay for the property.
-After you explain the valuation analysis in your appraisal report, it's none of your business even if they want to pay too much for the property.
+It's also none of your business if the client decides not to do any of your recommendations for repairs or upgrading.
+Even a real estate appraiser has no right telling the client whether or not to buy the house.
+After an appraiser notifies the client of the market value of a property, it's totally up to the client how much, if anything, they want to pay for that property.
+After the appraiser explains the valuation analysis in their appraisal report, it's none of the appraiser's business even if the client wants to pay too much for the property.
 Perhaps there's an amenity value for them and that's why the client doesn't mind paying a high price?

 I've inspected houses that when I would write down the style of the house, such as Ranch, Cape Cod, Colonial, Tudor, etc. that I would be tempted to write down "hideous" because the house was so dreadful looking.
 However, I'm not paid to tell the client whether I would live in the house.
 So I keep my subjective comments and opinions to myself.